-Displaying a Transparent PNG Image
+Displaying a Transparent Image

 QUESTION: I have a logo in the form of a transparent PNG image that I would like to display in a graphics window.
 The image itself is dimensioned [4,93,93].
 I presume this is a 24-bit image with an alpha channel, but I cannot work out how to display this in IDL direct graphics.
 (It displays correctly in IDL object graphics, presumably because images in that system are allowed alpha channels.)
 Can you help?